Review of particular criminal defences

 We are releasing a series of background papers to provide information on topics relevant to the review and prompt discussion.

-A consultation paper will be published in February 2025.
-It will include questions for consultation and ask for submissions.
+Our consultation paper was released on 20 February 2025.
+It includes questions for consultation and asks for submissions.

 Our final report with recommendations and draft legislation will be given to the Government by 1 December 2025.